Contribute

 Activity status of data providers

 The activity status of data providers is important.
 Periodical metadata submission or harvesting enables organizations to have up-to-date content in AGRIS.
-Considering the high usage of AGRIS worldwide, this is critical in terms of providing end users the latest publications and/or data produced by members of the AGRIS Network.
+Considering the high usage of AGRIS worldwide, this is critical in terms of providing end users with the latest publications and/or data produced by members of the AGRIS Network.

 Users of AGRIS can identify the status of providers on the Data Provider Registry as well as in the data provider section of the individual metadata records in AGRIS.